Stowaway who flew from New York to Paris causes disturbance on return flight, remains in France

 The stowaway didn’t have a boarding pass but completed a security screening and bypassed two identity verification and boarding status stations to board a Delta Air Lines aircraft, according to the Transportation Security Administration.

-The Tuesday incident happened on one of the busiest travel days of the year.
-Nearly 2.7 million passengers traveled on airplanes that day, ahead of the Thanksgiving holiday, according to TSA data.
+The incident happened on one of the busiest travel days of the year.
+Nearly 2.7 million passengers traveled on airplanes that day, two days ahead of the Thanksgiving holiday, according to TSA data.

 The stowaway was not carrying any prohibited items, according to a TSA spokesperson.